 Folding hiking poles use interconnected segments that fold down into a compact bundle.
 Backpackers love them because they take up very little space.
 Most folding poles include a quick-release mechanism so you can deploy or pack them in seconds.

-Some models include shock-absorbing features to protect your joints during steep descents.
-Knowing the different types of collapsible hiking poles makes it easier to pick the right set for your trip and figure out the best way to pack them.
+Some models include shock-absorbing features to protect your joints on steep descents.
+Understanding the different types of collapsible hiking poles makes it easier to pick the right set for your trip and figure out the best way to pack them.

-You have two main choices for flying with your poles: packing them in your carry-on or checking them.
-Carrying them on board keeps them safe from rough handling and lost luggage.
+You have two main choices for flying with your poles: carry-on or checked luggage.
+Carrying them on board protects them from rough handling and removes the risk of lost luggage.
 Many hikers prefer to keep their gear close so they can hit the trail right after landing.

-But remember, carry-on bags have strict size limits.
-You need to make sure your collapsed poles fit comfortably inside your bag.
-Checking your poles frees up cabin space, but it introduces other risks.
+Carry-on bags come with strict size limits, though.
+You need to confirm your collapsed poles fit inside your bag before you pack.
+Checking your poles frees up cabin space but introduces real risks.
 Baggage handlers can be rough, and heavy bags can bend or snap delicate pole shafts.

 Tips for Packing Hiking Poles